-Arthroscopy & Sports Medicine: Diseases & Conditions
+Arthroscopy & Sports Medicine Diseases Treatment in Hyderabad

 Yashoda Institute of Sports Medicine & Arthroscopy specializes in the treatment of wide range of sports injuries and trauma.
 Some of the commonly treated injuries include fractures, stress fractures, sprains, strains twisting/sprain of an ankle or wrists, ligament tears, tendon ruptures, shoulder dislocation or dislocated shoulder, shoulder impingement, muscle strain, repetitive motion injuries or overuse syndrome, damaged cartilage contusions and other sports-related injuries.
 The multidisciplinary team of sports medicine specialists, arthroscopic surgeons, orthopedic surgeons and physical therapists collaborate to treat sports-related & degenerative injuries in sportspersons.
 We offer surgical options for sports injuries, namely: